Ethereum DAG size increase to make 4GB GPUs obsolete

 It has been a busy year for the Ethereum network, with the Ethereum 2.0 rollout spanning much of the summer and fall months and signaling at least a slight shift toward proof-of-stake mining.

 But that is not the only event causing buzz within the world of Ethereum.
-This winter, the DAG file size of Ethereum is slated to increase and shake up the network and miner functionality in its own right.
+This winter, the Ethereum DAG file size is slated to increase and shake up the network and miner functionality in its own right.

-Here is a breakdown of what DAG file size is and what this impending increase will mean for your Ethereum mining profitability.
+Here is a breakdown of what Ethereum DAG size is and what this impending increase will mean for your Ethereum mining profitability.

 What is DAG?